camptocamp/c2cgeoportal/doc/developer/webservices.rst

 Result
 ~~~~~~

-A standard xsd document that describe the layer.
+A standard xsd document that describes the layer.

 MapFish protocol
 ----------------